Police: FBI background check blocked gun sale to accused St. Louis school shooter

 A third person, known to the family, eventually took the gun away, but Harris somehow retrieved it.

-Teacher Jean Kuczka and student Alexzandria Bell were killed in the attack.
-Harris was killed by police.
+Teacher Jean Kuczka and student Alexzandria Bell were killed in the shooting.

 The private dealer had legally purchased the gun from a federally licensed dealer in December 2020.
 Police did not provide any more information about the private dealer.